Upper Eyelid Plastic Surgery in St. Louis & St. Peters, MO

 How long will the results of my Upper Eyelid Blepharoplasty last?

-Experts have said that, on average, upper blepharoplasty can last five to seven years.
+Experts say that, on average, upper blepharoplasty can last 5 to 7 years.
 However, there is no way to predict the outcome of every case.
-People who take good care of their skin, particularly in the area of UV protection, can prolong the rejuvenating effects of their eyelid surgery.
+People who take good care of their skin, particularly in UV protection, can prolong the rejuvenating effects of their eyelid surgery.
 At some point after the initial procedure, a patient may want to touch up the eye area.
 This may not require surgery.
-In fact, most people who have well-done blepharoplasty do not repeat this surgery.
+In fact, most people who have a well-performed blepharoplasty do not repeat the surgery.

 Can you watch TV after an Upper Eyelid Blepharoplasty?